dmarc3/dmarc3/README.md

 ## Greetings, I'm Marcus! :airplane: :rocket:

-I'm a structural engineer who plays at software engineering :computer:
+I'm a structural engineer with a passion for software engineering :computer: and data science 📈